sktime/enhancement-proposals/steps/01_forecasting_api/01_forecasting_api.md

 fh = np.arange(1, 10)
 ```

-Simply specifying the forecasting horizon as the number of steps ahead is not enough, as some forecasters may train a separate models for each step, so it is important to know exactly which time periods we want to forecast.
+Simply specifying the forecasting horizon as the number of steps ahead is not enough, as some forecasters may train a separate model for each step, so it is important to know exactly which time periods we want to forecast.

 For *in-sample predictions*, please see the [section below](#Insample-predictions).